 19) Can I use a fuse slot other than M7 with the cable to power the fuel pump, enable remote start, and resolve cold weather starting issues?

-Answer: Yes, but we're still testing it with much success so far.
+Answer: Yes.
 M37 is a fuse slot that receives the "run/start" signal and it contains a 10 amp red fuse.
 We initially eliminated the use of M37 years ago because the fuel pump requires a 20 amp circuit, but understanding how the six circuit boards inside the TIPM are connected allowed us to research it further.
 Upstream of M37 is a high amp 12 VDC source that is fed through a grey Omron plug-in relay (run/start signal) before reaching the 10 amp red fuse in M37.
 Our cable can pull the 9 amps required for the fuel pump from this fuse slot.
 M37 should enable remote start, fuel pump shutoff during a crash, resolve any cold weather M7 problems, and other items that are currently limitations with some M7 slots.
-We're asking others to help us test this arrangement.
 Our testing shows zero issues so far, but we've had to battle through a few configurations to get it right.
 To use M37 instead of M7 left slots while in bypass mode (assuming the cable is currently installed), do the following:

 1) Remove the TIPM cable from your vehicle.